About the episode

 Organizational and business development project leader at MatVett.
 Matvett is a non-profit corporation owned by the food industry in Norway, that aims to prevent and reduce unnecessary food waste by working with the food value chain and the government while sharing information with media and consumers to raise awareness.

 Fred Yang (China)

 Founding director of the Urban-Rural Bridge International Consultancy and Founder and Board Chairman of the Dingjia Rural Community Development Co-op.
-Fred is a farming advocate working to reduce food waste by helping farmers plan their production and to grow in natural settings without chemicals.
+Fred is a farming advocate working to reduce food waste by helping farmers plan their production and to grow crops in natural settings without chemicals.